xendit/xendit-magento-payment-module/README.md

 ## Multishipping Support
 Since v2.0.0, multishipping checkout is supported for all payment methods.

-## Installment & Subscription
+## Installment
-Since v2.2.0, merchant can setup installment & subscription payment methods via credit card.
+Since v2.2.0, merchant can setup installment payment methods via credit card.

 ## Unit Testing
 To run unit test, run this command from you `MAGENTO_DIR`: